papermerge/documentation/source/User's Manual/getting_started.rst

 picture to Papermerge - the 'document' will be processed.
 However, that jpeg format flower image is not a document in Papermerge sense.

-Usuall office formats with .docx (Microsoft Word), .odt (Libre Office), .txt (plain text) are not good candidates for archiving - as by their nature they are meant to be changed/edit regularely.
+Usually office formats with .docx (Microsoft Word), .odt (Libre Office), .txt (plain text) are not good candidates for archiving - as by their nature they are meant to be changed/edit regularly.
 However, once converted to PDF format (for instance Contract_C2.docx to Contract_C2.pdf) they are full fledged documents in Papermege sense.